-Have any of the following substantive changes occurred at your educator preparation provider or institution/organization during the 2018-2019 academic year?
+Have any of the following substantive changes occurred at your educator preparation provider or institution/organization during the 2019-2020 academic year?

+3.1 Changes in the established mission or objectives of the institution/organization or the EPP

+In the Fall semester 2018, the College of Education and Human Services (COEHS) was reorganized.
+Programs for Counseling, Social Work, Human Services, and PE and Health left the COEHS to the College of Health and Human Service The teacher preparation programs remained.
+The college was renamed the College of Education.

-- 3.1 Changes in the established mission or objectives of the institution/organization or the EPP - 3.2 Any change in the legal status, form of control, or ownership of the EPP. - 3.3 The addition of programs of study at a degree or credential level different from those that were offered when most recently accredited - 3.4 The addition of courses or programs that represent a significant departure, in terms of either content or delivery, from those that were offered when most recently accredited - 3.5 A contract with other providers for direct instructional services, including any teach-out agreements
+3.2 Any change in the legal status, form of control, or ownership of the EPP.

+3.3 The addition of programs of study at a degree or credential level different from those that were offered when most recently accredited

+3.4 The addition of courses or programs that represent a significant departure, in terms of either content or delivery, from those that were offered when most recently accredited
-$^{^{1}}$ For a description of the scope for Initial-Licensure Programs, see Policy 3.01 in the Accreditation Policy Manual

-$^{^2}$ For a description of the scope for Advanced-Level Programs, see Policy 3.02 in the Accreditation Policy Manual
+3.5 A contract with other providers for direct instructional services, including any teach-out agreements